css-materials/course-site/content/homework/reproducible-research/index.md

 # General workflow

-Your general workflow will be:
+Your general workflow will be as follows:

 * Accept the repo and clone it (see above)
 * Make changes locally to the files in RStudio
 * Save your changes
 * Stage-Commit-Push: stage and commit your changes to your local Git repo; then push them online to GitHub.
 You can complete these steps using the Git GUI integrated into RStudio.
 In general, you do not want to directly modify your online GitHub repo (if you do so, remember to pull first); instead modify your local Git repo, then stage-commit-push your changes up to your online GitHub repo.

 # Assignment description

-At this mid-way point in the term, I want to check and make sure everyone is up to speed on the major skills learned so far:
+At this mid-way point in the term, I want to check and make sure everyone has acquired the major skills learned so far:

-* Importing and tidying data
+* Importing, cleaning, and tidying data
 * Transforming, visualizing, and exploring data
 * Interpreting and communicating results
 * Basic programming principles (conditional statements, functions, data structures)
 * Debugging and defensive programming
 * Reproducible Workflow
-* Generating R Markdown documents
+* Working with R Markdown documents

-I ask you to demonstrate the value of these skills for research **that interests you**.
+I ask you to practice these skills by applying them to research **that interests you**.
 Therefore in this assignment, I want you to write a short report on a research question of your own interest.

+### Your report should include the following:
+* A clearly formulated research question (or set of questions)
+* Use social science data and include a description of these data to the reader
-State your research question (or questions) clearly and frame your report as you would if you were submitting it for a substantive seminar in your research field, though much shorter and comprehensive then a term paper.
-It should be approximately 750-1000 words in length and showcase the major skills identified above.
-It does not need to be an advanced statistical analysis involving complex statistical modeling and skills we have not learned.
-The actual analysis can be relative simple - think exploratory.
-Analyzing the distribution of variables and how they are related to one another at a bivariate level is more than adequate.
+* Some descriptive statistics and plots of the data.
+It does not need to include complex statistical modeling and skills that we have not learned.
+The actual analysis can be relatively simple (think exploratory!): analyzing and interpreting the distribution of variables and how they are related to one another at the bivariate level is more than adequate

-Your code should do the following:

-* Import the data
-* Tidy it as necessary to get it into a tidy data structure
-* Generate some descriptive statistics and plots of the data
 * Summarize the relationships you discover with a written summary.
-Conjecture as to why they occur and/or why they may be [spurious](https://en.wikipedia.org/wiki/Spurious_relationship).
+Conjecture as to why they occur and/or why they may be [spurious](https://en.wikipedia.org/wiki/Spurious_relationship), and further hypotheses to evaluate

-Your code should contain the following:
-* ...
-*

-The final output should be a `md` or alternatively a `pdf_document`, but it must be something you can view directly on GitHub - no `html_document`s).
+* The final output should be a `md` or a `pdf_document`, but it must be something you can view directly on GitHub: do not use `html_document`.
+Make use of code chunk and YAML options to customize the appearance of your final document.
+Frame your report as you would if you were submitting it for a substantive seminar in your research field or to a presentation for a company.
+It should be approximately 750-1000 words in length.
+    * You do not need to stuff everything into the final document.
+Think of this like a traditional report.
+You might describe how you obtained and prepared the data, but you won't include all the code and output from that process in the final document.
+For example: if you write lots of code for data cleaning and tidying, you can write it in a separate R script and load into the .Rmd the cleaned and tidy data; or, if you create multiple plots, you can write the code in a R script, and select only a few plots for the report, etc. As long as all code is stored in the repo, you ensure reproduciblility (you can refer to the extra code in the README).
+We will access and grade everything that is in the repo.

+### In terms of code, your submission should contain the following:
+* Code to load the required libraries and import the data using a relative path.
+This code needs to be at the top of the document only (do not import libraries or load data in other parts of the script)
+* Code to clean the data (e.g., rename variables, recode variables, etc.) as necessary, and/or code to tidy the data as necessary
+* Code to generate descriptive statistics and plots (at least 3-4 plots)
+* Your code should incorporate programming techniques such as loops or alternatives, if-else statements, and user-defined functions
+* Your code should take into account also the topics we recently learned: coding style and defensive programming, reproducible workflow, and use of Rmd documents
+* Include relevant output, but omit lengthy, irrelevant, and hard-to-read output (e.g., include the head of the data set but do not include the full print of it)
+* Your code should be appropriately commented (not under and not overly commented)

+### Your repository should include an informative `README.md` file that:
+* Explains the purpose of the repository
+* Lists all scripts contained in the repo and explains how to execute them to produce the same results as you
+* Lists any additional packages a user should be expected to install prior to executing the files (you don't need to specify basic packages like `dplyr`, `tidyverse`, `rmarkdown`, etc.)
+* Provides any other relevant information that the user needs to know in order to use your repo and replicate your results
+* Provides 1-2 paragraphs of reflections on what was hard/easy about this homework, what was enjoyable, problems you solved and how you solved them, helpful resources, etc.

 # What data should I use?

 Whatever you want!
-The important thing is that the entire analysis is **reproducible**.
+The important thing is that the entire analysis is reproducible.
 That is, we will clone your repository on our computers and attempt to reproduce your results.
-This means you should provide an informative `README.md` file that:

-* Explains the purpose of the repository
-* Identifies how to execute the script(s) to produce the same results as you
-* Lists any additional packages a user should be expected to install prior to executing the files (you don't need to specify basic packages like `dplyr`, `tidyverse`, `rmarkdown`, etc.)

 ### I can't think of anything to analyze!

-Okay, then analyze one of the datasets we have used before.
+Okay, then analyze one of the datasets we have used in the class, as long as they contain social science data (e.g., cars, diamonds, or other teaching-related datasets won't be appropriate).
+For example you could use:

 * `gapminder` in `library(gapminder)`
 * `gun_deaths`